Friday, December 11, 2015

-The Geminids are a fairly reliable meteor shower and although this year moonlight will interfere a bit, but some decent meteors should be seen.
+The Geminids are a fairly reliable meteor shower and this year moonlight will not interfere, and some decent meteors rates should be seen.

-Despite the peak occurring before radiant rise, and the influence of the last quarter Moon, Australians should see a meteor every three to four minutes under dark skies in the early morning of the 15th, between 2:00 am and 4:00 am local time.
+Australians should see a meteor every two to three minutes under dark skies in the early morning of the 15th, between 1:00 am and 4:00 am local daylight saving time.
 You can find predictions for your local site at the meteor flux estimator (choose 4 Geminids and date 14-15 December, don't forget to change the date to 2015).

-At 1.00 am in the morning AEDST (midnight, AEST) Castor (alpha Geminorum) is about two hand-spans above the horizon and 10 hand-spans to the left of due north.
-Pollux, the other twin, is less than a hand-span to the left again.
+At 1.00 am in the morning AEDST (midnight, AEST) Castor (alpha Geminorum) is about two hand-spans above the horizon and 10 hand-spans to the right of due north.
+Pollux, the other twin, is less than a hand-span to the right again.
 The radiant is just below Pollux.

 When you get up, allow at least 5 minutes for your eyes to adjust and become dark adapted (even if you have stumbled out of bed in the dark, here's some hints on dark adaption of your eyes so you can see meteors better) and be patient, it may be several minutes before you are rewarded with you first meteor, then a couple will come along in quick succession (a meteor every three minutes is an average, they won't turn up like a ticking clock but more or less randomly).